-Sister to Double Happiness, this three-year-old cocktail and wine bar is one of Melbourne's best kept laneway secrets – and not just due to its hidden red door and a total absence of signage.
-As you enter the building (a converted tailor's shop) and climb the stairs to the first floor, the mood is mysterious and exciting, highlighted by the jade-green interior and smooth, ambient tunes.
+Sister to Double Happiness, this Chinese-themed cocktail and wine bar is one of Melbourne's best kept laneway secrets – and not just due to its hidden red door and a total absence of signage.
+As you enter the building (a converted tailor's shop) and climb the stairs to the first floor (the green level), the mood is mysterious and exciting, highlighted by the old-World Shanghai design, jade-green interior and smooth, ambient tunes.

 With an impressive list of liquors and speciality cocktails, drinkers are spoilt for choice; there is also a small selection of wines and imported beers.
-Sours are a must and the house specialty.
+Sours the house specialty and are a must.

-Upstairs, the secluded alcove in the poppy room is a visual architectural delight decorated with lavish lanterns and crepe paper trimmings.
+Upstairs to the red level, the secluded alcove is a visual architectural delight decorated with lavish lanterns and crepe paper trimmings.
 Intimacy and service are a priority in this opium den-like haven, with a seating capacity of 80 people, where the clientele tends towards a well-heeled and mixed crowd of twenty- and thirty-somethings who appreciate the ingredients in their drink.
-Table reservations for small groups are encouraged.

 Now also the only place to get your fix of patisseries from LuxBite until 5am.
 These delightful treats or a generous cheese board are matched to accentuate the flavours of your chosen cocktail, making for the perfect late night sweet snack.